The SimplyProtein Bar Review

 However, my sugar cravings have always been off the charts, and I’m just nibbling on the chocolate crunch bar as I’m writing this protein bar review.
 Since I started turning to a healthy lifestyle, reducing sweets has been my biggest nightmare.

-So, if you are like me, I highly recommend you try the Orgain protein bar for an extra chocolate flavor kick.
+So, if you are like me, I highly recommend you try out a bar from our Top #3 Protein Bar List.

-This product has been my go-to healthy high protein snack for a long time because Orgain’s protein bar is the most chocolaty of all healthy chocolate bar flavors I have tried.
+These products have been my go-to healthy high protein snacks for a long time because These protein bars are the most chocolaty of all healthy chocolate bar flavors I have tried.

 It may not be as high in protein as SimplyProtein bars, but these are the closest you can get to a healthy version of homemade brownies.
 As a plus, they are also non-GMO and gluten-free.